Japan and the Economy | The Sogo Shosha Strategy: Why Warren Buffett relies on these retail giants – Image: Xpert.Digital

 Our Japan expertise in business development, sales and marketing

-Industry focus: B2B, digitalization (from AI to XR), mechanical engineering, logistics, renewable energies and industry
+Industry focus areas: B2B, digitalization (from AI to XR), mechanical engineering, logistics, renewable energies and industry

-More about it here:
+More information here:

-A topic hub with insights and expertise:
+A thematic hub offering insights and expertise:

-• Knowledge platform on the global and regional economy, innovation and industry-specific trends
+- Knowledge platform covering global and regional economies, innovation and industry-specific trends

-• Collection of analyses, impulses and background information from our focus areas
+- A collection of analyses, insights, and background information from our key areas of focus

-• A place for expertise and information on current developments in business and technology
+- A place for expertise and information on current developments in business and technology

-• Topic hub for companies that want to learn about markets, digitalization and industry innovations
+- A hub for companies seeking information on markets, digitalization, and industry innovations

 Corporate governance reforms as a catalyst

-Tokyo Stock Exchange reforms
+Tokyo Stock Exchange Reforms

-The Tokyo Stock Exchange launched comprehensive reforms in 2023 aimed at improving the capital efficiency of Japanese companies.
+The Tokyo Stock Exchange launched sweeping reforms in 2023 aimed at improving the capital efficiency of Japanese companies.
 Companies with a price-to-book ratio below 1.0 were required to submit plans to improve their return on capital or risk delisting.
 This initiative has led to a wave of share buyback programs and increased dividend payouts.

-Shareholder-friendly policy
+Shareholder-friendly policies

 The Sogo Shosha have fundamentally improved their shareholder policies.
 Mitsubishi Corporation achieved a dividend yield of over 3 percent in 2025, while Mitsui achieved a return on equity of 12.4 percent.
-All five companies now offer stable dividend yields between 2.9 and 3.1 percent while simultaneously pursuing aggressive share buyback programs.
+All five companies now offer stable dividend yields between 2.9 and 3.1 percent while simultaneously operating aggressive share buyback programs.

 Valuation advantages and upside potential